leanprover-community/blog/posts/the-ring-of-integers-of-a-cyclotomic-field.md

 `x ^ p + y ^ p = z ^ p` over `ℤ`, where `p` is a (regular, but this is irrelevant for our discussion) prime.
 The natural idea is to consider the field `ℚ(ζₚ)` and the ring `ℤ[ζₚ]`, where `ζₚ` is a primitive `p`-th root of unity, to write `x ^ p + y ^ p = (x + y)(x + ζₚy)⋯(x + ζₚ ^ (p - 1))`.
-This was indeed the original ideal to attack Fermat's last theorem, and it can be seen as the birth of algebraic number theory.
+This was indeed the original ideal to tackle Fermat's last theorem, and it can be seen as the birth of algebraic number theory.
 Since we want to study prime factorizations in `ℤ[ζₚ]`, we need to know that this ring is well behaved.
 For example, when it is a UFD, the equation can be completely solved.
 Unfortunately, this rarely happens, but we can replace unique factorization of elements by unique factorization of